liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Removed the getPageOrderByComparator method from WikiUtil
+### Removed the getPageOrderByComparator Method from WikiUtil
-- **Date:** 2015-Dec-1
+- **Date:** 2015-Dec-01
 - **JIRA Ticket:** LPS-60843

 #### What changed?

-The `getPageOrderByComparator` method has been removed from the WikiUtil.
+The `getPageOrderByComparator` method has been removed from `WikiUtil`.

 #### Who is affected?

-This affects developers that use this method in their own developments.
+This affects developers that use this method in their code.

 #### How should I update my code?

-You should update your code to invoke:
+You should update your code to invoke `WikiPortletUtil.getPageOrderByComparator(String, String)`.

-- `WikiPortletUtil.getPageOrderByComparator(String, String)`:

 #### Why was this change made?